goINPUT-IT-Solutions/multiple-domain/multiple-domain/readme.txt

 = Can I create a custom access restriction logic for each domain? =

 Yes.
-You can use the `multiple_domain_redirect` action and `multiple_domain_redirect_disable` filter do that.
-Please check https://github.com/straube/multiple-domain/issues/2 for an example on how to use both.
+You can use the `multiple_domain_redirect` action to do that.
+Please check https://github.com/straube/multiple-domain/issues/2 for an example on how to do that.

 = Can I get the language associated with the current domain? =